oneeve8/kobble-data/content/problems.md

 # Problems
 ## Problems Found
 ***
 ### GitHub free or not?
+27/11
-Written introduction is confusing on GitHub section of introductory page is confusing in my opinion.
+Written introduction is confusing on GitHub in my opinion.
 First it says GitHub support can be purchased in app, then it says it is free.

 ### Content disappearing 27/11
 I had a bunch of links for Librivox books saved in my Great Books channel that are now missing from my tree.
 I have no idea why they are gone.
 I did not delete them or move them or do anything with them.
 They were created a while ago and I just now noticed that they were missing.